It turns out that sourdough focaccia is my new favourite go-to bread to make!

 6. Dissolve the honey in the lukewarm water

-7. Pour the water mix onto the sourdough mix and stir thoroughly to disperse sourdough and seeds.
-The seeds tend to clump together so mixing matters.
+7. Pour the water mix onto the sourdough mix and stir thoroughly.

-8. Add the flour, then mix thoroughly for at least a minute.
+8. Add the flour and salt, then mix thoroughly for at least a minute.
 The dough will stiffen as the flour absorbs more water.

 9. Add the olive oil and mix it in.
 The dough texture will change.
 The quality of the oil will subtly affect the finished bread’s flavour.